 Booking a tour with Alaska Shore Excursions has a 100% guaranteed whale sightings or they will give a full refund for the whale watching portion of the tour.
 From cruise ship terminal roundtrip, it’s about 4.5 hours total.
 You’ll spend, as I did, about two hours whale watching and 45 minutes to an hour at Mendenhall Glacier.

 Disclosure: I was a guest of Alaska Shore Excursions but this did not influence my review.
-All opinions are my own and I was not obligated to sugarcoat this article.
+All opinions are my own.
 I had a great time, saw spectacular whale sightings, and even learned a bit more about whales.